Dermaplaning (Epidermal Leveling)

 This is a great treatment for patients who are pregnant or nursing who want a deep exfoliation, but are not allowed to use peeling agents on their skin because of the risk that the chemicals will be absorbed into the blood stream, and may be transferred to the fetus or the child.
 It is also a first choice for patients who have excess vellus hair on the skin.
 This hair often causes a buildup of dirt and oils in the follicles, so removing the hair gives the patient healthier looking skin.

-Some patients are concerned that the hair will grow back heavier and darker after dermaplaning.
-This is not the case.
+No!
+This is a myth.
 As long as the hair is superficial vellus hair, it will grow back at the same rate and texture as before the treatment.

 There is no downtime associated with this procedure.
 Dermaplaning can be done as often as every two weeks.